 Guinness Brand Homes in Dublin and London

-Across Dublin and London, our partnership with iconic Guinness has focused on a refinement of world-class hospitality.
+Across Dublin and London, our partnership with Diageo and their iconic Guinness has focused on a refinement of world-class hospitality.
 In Dublin, we have evolved the legendary Guinness Storehouse and the experimental Open Gate Brewery, creating spaces where brewing meets refined guest immersion.
-More recently, this design language migrated to London with the opening of two signature restaurants, a VIP lounge, a brewery bar and a central Courtyard Bar.
+More recently, this design language migrated to London’s with the opening of two signature restaurants, VIP lounge, brewery bar and central Courtyard Bar.

 Interior Design